 Outdoor Learning is an integral part of each and every child’s life at Grace Dieu.
 Each class has an hour’s session every week – regardless of the weather (indeed, sometimes the muddier the better!).

-Our trained Forest School practitioner, Madame Tatton, has boundless enthusiasm and knowledge – meaning that the outdoor sessions are often the highlight of our pupils’ week!
+Our Outdoor Learning Lead, Mr Richard Pickersgill, and Forest School Trained Practitioner, Mrs Faye Burley, have boundless enthusiasm and knowledge – meaning that the outdoor sessions are often the highlight of our pupils’ week!

 Our Outdoor Learning Curriculum